Water restrictions in Australia: Western Australia

 Efforts are being made to secure alternative water sources to ease water shortages in the Integrated Water Supply System.
 Integral to the Government's strategy is the construction of desalination plants to service Perth.
-One has already been constructed in Kwinana, which supplies 17% of the city's water consumption and is the largest desalination plant in both the Southern and Eastern hemispheres.
+One has already been constructed in Kwinana, which supplies 17% of the city's water consumption and is the largest desalination plant in both the Southern Hemisphere and Eastern Hemisphere.
 A second desalination plant near Binningup was completed in 2011.
 A trial has also been announced to treat wastewater and pump it into underground aquifers to undergo natural filtration as it returns to the dwindling groundwater supply.

 Water storage levels

-The Australian Bureau of Meteorology collates national statistics (from 2009) for water storage levels and makes them available on their water storage web tool and via a water storage iPhone app.
+The Australian Bureau of Meteorology collates national statistics (from 2009 onwards) for water storage levels and makes them available on their water storage web tool and via a water storage iPhone app.